edchan-aws/aurora-mysql-gdb/docs/failover/index.md

     SELECT * FROM mylab.failovertest1;
     ```

-1. Remember our secondary instance previously utilized the specific Reader endpoint for the Global Database cluster, and the Writer endpoint was previously unavailable as a Secondary DB Cluster.
-As this database backend is now promoted to a writer, we can add a new datasource with the new writer endpoint to allow this instance of Apache Superset to serve write requests.
+1. Remember our secondary region Apache Superset instance previously utilized the specific Reader endpoint for the Global Database cluster, and the Writer endpoint was previously unavailable as a Secondary DB Cluster.
+As this database backend is now promoted to a writer, we can add a new datasource using the new writer endpoint to allow this instance of Apache Superset to serve write requests.

    1. In the Apache Superset navigation menu, mouse over **Sources**, then click on **Databases**.
       ![Superset Source Databases](../biapp/superset-source-db.png)